 “As long as those barricades hold, we still have a chance,” Vere replied, face grim and eyes flashing.
 “We sent for help, and not all of the riders sent from the border outpost came here; some must have gone to other outposts or deeper into the provinces to spread the word of the attack.
 Reinforcements will come.”
 It went unsaid that the chances of them coming in time for anything save vengeance were increasingly slim.

 “They’re breaking through!”
 The shout came from the northern side of the camp, and immediately Vere ran for it, though he spent most of the journey there ordering the guardsmen he passed to stay at their posts; it wouldn’t do for this one breach to give the enemy the opportunity to make breaches all around their already porous perimeter.
-He arrived to the north side of the camp in moment, and found a scene of chaos, with mounted savages wheeling about, surging and frothing like raw milk at the opening they had forced, where several of the logs forming the stockade had been dragged away by horsepower, and guardsmen struggling to meet them with spears and swords while arrows thrummed in with deadly accuracy, the tribal arches unworried or uncaring about the risk to their own warriors.
+He arrived to the north side of the camp in a moment and found a scene of chaos, with mounted savages wheeling about, surging and frothing like raw milk at the opening they had forced, where several of the logs forming the stockade had been dragged away by horsepower.
+Guardsmen struggling to meet them with spears and swords while arrows thrummed in with deadly accuracy, the tribal archers unworried or uncaring about the risk to their own warriors.

 “Trios!”
 Vere bellowed, trusting in his guards to recall their training even in the heat of the battle; that was why they trained, after all.
 Indeed, at the sound of his order the men stopped milling about in confusion and separated immediately into groups of three, two with spears and one with sword, to hunt horsemen.
 It wouldn’t be an effective strategy for long – they did not have the numbers to support it – but it might allow the other guards to plug the breach, which Vere saw Oilon already working on doing.